Download eBooks & Wiring Diagrams (FREE)

 Three Solar Panels Connected In Parallel

-* Solar fuses are technically required in this wiring example, but are excluded here for simplicity.
+* Solar fuses are technically required in this wiring example but are excluded here for simplicity.

-The branch connectors take all the positive and negative cables and output a single POSITIVE and NEGATIVE line, which then gets connected to the solar charge controller.
+The two branch connectors take all the positive and negative cables and output a single POSITIVE and NEGATIVE line, which then gets connected to the solar charge controller.

-In order to understand the pros and cons of series vs. parallel solar panel wiring, it’s important to understand how series and parallel connections affect the solar array’s electrical output.
+To understand the pros and cons of series vs. parallel solar panel wiring, itโ€™s important to understand how series and parallel connections affect the solar arrayโ€™s electrical output.

-Under similar situations, solar arrays connected in series and parallel will output the same amount of total watts (w).
-So if you have three 200-watt panels you will output close to 600-watts under perfectly ideal situations, regardless of whether they’re connected in series or parallel.
+Under similar situations, solar arrays connected in series and parallel will output the same amount of total watts (W).
+So if you have three 200-watt panels, you will output close to 600 watts under ideal sunny situations, regardless of whether theyโ€™re connected in series or parallel.

-But the difference between series and parallel connections comes from the make up of volts and amps, which are the two ingredients that make up watts.
+But the difference between series and parallel connections comes from the makeup of volts and amps, which are the two ingredients that makeup watts.

 Remember: Volts x Amps = Watts